 Afterwards, my organizing continued in the civil rights, student, anti-war, Black Power and labor movements for over twenty-five years.
 I've also lived, worked and organized in New Haven CT, Beloit WI, Baltimore MD and Atlanta GA.

 I earned a Masters in Political Science from Goddard College , and graduated from Boston College with a doctorate in Sociology.
-My fields of specialization focus on race relations, historical sociology, and social movements.
-I currently teach Sociology at Essex County College.
+My fields of specialization focus on race relations, historical sociology, social movements, Black Power Studies, and Anti-Colonial Marxism.
+I currently teach Sociology at Essex County College and host BlackPantherOnline.com.